Summary

 At Patient Safety Learning we believe that sharing insights and learning is vital to improving outcomes and reducing harm.
 That’s why we created the hub; providing a space for people to come together and share their experiences, resources and good practice examples.

-To mark World Antimicrobial Awareness Week which takes place from 18-24 November, we’ve selected ten resources related to antimicrobial resistance.
+To mark World Antimicrobial Awareness Week, which takes place every year in November, we’ve selected 18 resources related to antimicrobial resistance.
 Shared with us by hub members and patient safety advocates, they provide valuable insights and practical guidance about AMR.

 Content